GeorgeAdamon/FastMeshCopy/README.md

 # FastMeshCopy
-Experiment with zero-allocation copying of Meshes using the new Unity 2020 MeshData functionality.
+Zero-allocation copying of Meshes using the new Unity 2020 MeshData functionality.